Skip to main content

 Construct a LaError::NonFinite pinpointing a stored matrix cell at (row, col).

-Use this for non-finite values read from a stored Matrix entry or factorization cell.
-The resulting error has row: Some(row), col, matching the stored-cell convention documented on NonFinite.
-For vector-input entries or computed intermediates, use non_finite_at.
+Use this for non-finite values read from a stored Matrix entry or factorization cell, and for non-finite factorization updates that would be stored at (row, col) if accepted.
+The resulting error has row: Some(row), col, matching the matrix/factor-cell convention documented on NonFinite.
+For vector-input entries or scalar intermediates without a matrix row coordinate, use non_finite_at.

 Source